helium/HIP/00xx-minimum-onboarding-fee.md

 ## Motivation

-A minimum onboarding fee is a necessity to stop subDAOs from arbitrarily onboarding Hotspots.
-The minimum onboarding fee also prevents nuisance attacks against both the subDAOs and the Helium DAO.
+A minimum onboarding fee is necessary to:

+1. Stop subDAOs from arbitrarily onboarding Hotspots.
+2. And prevents nuisance attacks against subDAOs and the Helium DAO.

 HIP51 has described the onboarding of Hotspots but has not made this explicit.
-This HIP will clarify a few items around the onboarding fee.
-Specifically, Hotspots for which the minimum onboarding fee has not been burnt are not eligible for rewards.
-SubDAOs which are attempting to bypass this requirement will be subject to slashing.
+Hotspots for which the minimum onboarding fee has not been burnt are not eligible for rewards.
+SubDAOs attempting to bypass this requirement will be subject to slashing.

 ## Stakeholders